LonelyVikingMichael/litestar-users/docs/usage/4-route-handler-configs.md

 # Route handler configs

-Litestar-Users will take care of registering the provided route handlers on the application if the relevant configurations are passed to `LitestarUsersConfig`.

-All routes are configurable via these classes, though sensible defaults are provided in each case.

-The following configurations (and route handlers, by extension) are available:
+Simply adding any of the configuration classes below to `LitestarUsersConfig` will register the relevant route handlers on your Litestar application.
+All route paths are configurable via these interfaces:

 ## [`AuthHandlerConfig`][litestar_users.config.AuthHandlerConfig]